Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Maine

-UMaine requires advance coordination with campus police and the Office of Safety and Environmental Management before conducting drone operations on university property.
+University of Maine requires coordination with campus police and the Office of Safety and Environmental Management for any drone operations on university property.
+No drone flights over university events, gatherings, or athletic events without prior authorization.

 Restrictions: Coordination with campus police required.
-No flights over events, gatherings, or other persons without explicit approval.
+No flights over university events, gatherings, or crowds.
+Compliance with all federal and state laws.
+Operations subject to campus security review.

 YesOffice of Safety and Environmental Management